LaxarJS/laxar/docs/manuals/creating_themes.md

 With the [right config](https://github.com/LaxarJS/shop-demo/blob/master/includes/themes/darkly_scss.theme/compass/config.rb) in place, the [SCSS for our theme](https://github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly_scss.theme/scss) is little more than a couple of imports.
 Execute `compass` from any parent folder containing the `scss`, `css` and possibly also `fonts` and `images` directories.
 Note that you can probably configure your editor or IDE to always pass the `-c` option correctly, otherwise you can create a shell alias.
+You can also automatically generate the correct arguments by using [grunt-laxar-compass](https://github.com/laxarjs/grunt-laxar-compass), which also supports live recompilation as SCSS files change.

 The advantage of using an SCSS theme is that we can now write concise widget styles using central variables.
-As an example, here is the SCSS file for the _ArticleBrowserWidget_:
+As an example, here is the SCSS file for the _article-browser-widget_:

 ```SCSS
 @import "variables_all";